 The au pair is entitled to 25 working days holiday per calendar year.
 If the au pair has not been an au pair the entire calendar year, but starts with the host family by the 30th of September, the au pair is entitled to a full vacation.
-Au pairs who have been au pairs throughout the calendar year, but starts after the 30th of September is entitled to six business days holiday.
-The same rules will apply to any change of host family, unless the au pair can document that the holiday has been held at the former host family.
+Au pairs who have been au pairs throughout the calendar year, but start after the 30th of September are entitled to six business days holiday.
+The same rules will apply to any change of host family unless the au pair can document that the holiday has been held at the former host family.

 Au pairs should be accorded to paid vacation.

-In addition, the host family shall cover the cost for insurance for the au pair which covers the au pair’s repatriation in case of death, illness or injury.
+In addition, the host family shall cover the cost of insurance for the au pair which covers the au pair’s repatriation in case of death, illness, or injury.